Dental anxiety is incredibly common, and not knowing what to expect at your orthodontic appointment can make it seem all the more intimidating.

 Your consultation is a chance for you to visit the practice, meet our team and find out how we can help.
 We’ll have plenty of time, so we’ll take things at a relaxed pace and explain every stage as we go.

-Your appointment will include a gentle examination of your smile with specialist orthodontist Dr. Jackie Clune.
+Your appointment will include a gentle examination of your smile with specialist orthodontist Dr. Jackie Bracken.
 We’ll take photos of your face and teeth, and if they’re needed, we’ll take some X-rays, too.

 We’ll use our iTero scanner to take digital impressions of your teeth and jaws to show you a 3D preview of your smile after braces.